 Even if you aren’t a wildlife photographer you can add some fauna to your winter photos.
 If you are, then great – take your camera out and find the animals!

-You can even visit your local dog park (works better if you actually have a dog yourself) or zoo if it’s opened year-round.
+You can even visit your local dog park (works better if you actually have a dog yourself) or zoo if it’s open year-round.

 Just add some furry and feathered friends to your images for another element – humans work too even, especially the small ones that love to play in the snow!